-Prepare your clickstream or process log data for analytics by cleaning, normalizing, and enriching your data sets using AWS Glue.
-AWS Glue generates the schema for your semi-structured data, creates ETL code to transform, flatten, and enrich your data, and loads your data warehouse on a recurring basis.
+Prepare your clickstream or process log data for analytics by cleaning, normalizing, and enriching your data sets using Amazon Glue.
+Amazon Glue generates the schema for your semi-structured data, creates ETL code to transform, flatten, and enrich your data, and loads your data warehouse on a recurring basis.

 Unified View of Your Data Across Multiple Data Stores

-You can use the AWS Glue Data Catalog to quickly discover and search across multiple AWS data sets without moving the data.
+You can use the Amazon Glue Data Catalog to quickly discover and search across multiple Amazon Web Services data sets without moving the data.
 Once the data is cataloged, it is immediately available for search and query using Amazon EMR, and Amazon Redshift Spectrum.

 Event-driven ETL Pipelines

-AWS Glue can run your ETL jobs based on an event, such as getting a new data set.
-For example, you can use an AWS Lambda function to trigger your ETL jobs to run as soon as new data becomes available in Amazon S3.
-You can also register this new dataset in the AWS Glue Data Catalog as part of your ETL jobs.
+Amazon Glue can run your ETL jobs based on an event, such as getting a new data set.
+For example, you can use an Amazon Lambda function to trigger your ETL jobs to run as soon as new data becomes available in Amazon S3.
+You can also register this new dataset in the Amazon Glue Data Catalog as part of your ETL jobs.